 We recognize that if you do find yourself in this position, trying to figure out your next step can seem incredibly daunting.
 At The Law Place, we have years of experience dealing with drug cases that are similar to yours.
 What makes us unique as a law firm is that every lawyer reviews each individual case together.
 This means that you have a collaborative team behind you, who are all working towards the same goal – building the best possible defense for your case.

 Once your case has been reviewed, you will be assigned a criminal defense attorney.
-This attorney will work closely with you, acting as your advocate, offering you support and guidance to ensure the process runs as smoothly as possible.
+Your Tampa criminal defense attorney will work closely with you, acting as your advocate, offering you support and guidance to ensure the process runs as smoothly as possible.
 We realize the importance of an attorney-client relationship built on trust in order to put your mind at ease in what is already a stressful time.
 As a firm, we have over 75 years of extensive knowledge and experience in drug laws in Tampa and the State of Florida.
 Rest assured, you are in reliable hands.

 Our lines are open 24 hours a day, 365 days a year, meaning no time is a bad time to get in touch.
 We are available at the time that is most convenient for you.
 A member of our team is waiting to help you with your free consultation, so please do not hesitate to contact us.